NeuromatchAcademy/course-content/projects/README.md

 * **Project Day 5** — Groups (led by TAs) — (zone A: Mon; zone B: Fri-Mon; zone C: Fri)
   * Organize into final project groups (projects and the groups will be matched to Mentors)
-  * Projects are submitted for neuromatching via AirTable
+  * Projects are submitted for neuromatching via [AirTable](https://airtable.com/shr8F7Tz0wf0x0L7A "Project proposal form")
+  * HARD DEADLINE OF W1D5 (Friday, local time)

 ## Week Two and Three
 During weeks two and three, project groups meet together to work on the projects.
 Neuromatched Mentors will